White Paper

-Negotiation Guide · Databricks
+White Paper · Databricks

-Last reviewed January 2026
+Last reviewed: June 2026

 This is the seam a buyer can press.
 The commitment size sets the discount, the ramp sets how fast you must consume, and the per-DBU rates set what each workload costs against the commitment.
 All three are negotiable, and all three are usually proposed at the level that suits the seller.
+The account team has usage telemetry, a view of your ramp, and a quota tied to commitment size.
+Everything in this guide puts the buyer back in possession of those numbers before the commitment is set.

 Takeaway.
 Separate the DBU charge from the cloud infrastructure charge before you model anything.
 Buyers who look only at the blended number cannot tell whether the saving is in the platform rate or the compute mix.